bologer/anycomment.io/readme.txt

 = Installation & Instructions =

-* Install via WordPress admin panel directly (or [download plugin](https://downloads.wordpress.org/plugin/anycomment.zip) and upload into the `/wp-content/plugins/anycomment/` directory)
+* Install via WordPress admin panel directly (or [download plugin](https://downloads.wordpress.org/plugin/anycomment.zip) and upload into the `/wp-content/plugins/` directory)
-* Activate from `Plugins` section in admin panel
+* Activate it from `Plugins` section in admin panel
 * Go to preferred social media and register to get API access (API key, secrets, etc)
 * Specify required API details in special social network settings
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!